harrysayers7/prompt-library/README.md

 # Prompt Library

-> Production-ready prompt management system with Notion sync.
+> Production-ready prompt management system with multi-database Notion sync.
 Git is the source of truth.

 ## Quick Start